NLnetLabs/routinator/source/monitoring.rst

   - The retrieval duration and `HTTP status code <https://en.wikipedia.org/wiki/List_of_HTTP_status_codes>`_ for each RRDP publication point

 Object metrics
-  - For each crypotographic object that can appear in the RPKI, the number of valid, invalid and stale items per trust anchor and repository
+  - For each cryptographic object that can appear in the RPKI, the number of valid, invalid and stale items per trust anchor and repository
   - The number of validated ROA payloads (VRPs) per Trust Anchor and repository
   - The number of VRPs added and excluded locally